-The sponsoring relative must be able to show a specific level of financial capacity: namely that he or she has income or assets that reach at least 125% of the federal Poverty Guidelines levels for a family of the appropriate size.
-This includes everyone living in the sponsor's household as as well as the primary immigrant and his or her spouse or children if they are immigrating at the same time.
+Also, the sponsoring relative in the U.S. must be able to show a specific level of financial capacity: namely having income or assets that reach at least 125% of the federal Poverty Guidelines levels for a family of the appropriate size.
+This includes everyone living in the sponsor's household as as well as the primary immigrant and any spouse or children immigrating at the same time.

-This amount can be shown through income alone, or through a combination of income and assets.
+The required amount needed for sponsorship can be shown through income alone, or through a combination of income and assets.
 The assets, however, must be readily convertible to cash within one year, without great hardship or financial loss to their owner.
-(In other words, if the asset is the petitioner's sole retirement account and cashing it out will involve huge financial penalties, it might not be counted).
+In other words, if the asset is the petitioner's sole retirement account and cashing it out will involve huge financial penalties, it might not be counted.
 But a house can be counted as an asset.

-The main ways to do this include relying on the assets of the immigrant, or his or her income if already living in the U.S. and employed in a job that will continue after getting the green card; getting an income-earning member of the petitioner's household to agree to include his or her income in the mix, by signing Form I-864A; or by getting a joint sponsor, with enough income to support his or her own household plus the immigrants, who fills out and signs and additional Form I-864.
+The main ways to do this include relying on the assets of the immigrant, or on their income if the immigrant is already living in the U.S. and employed in a job that will continue after getting the green card; getting an income-earning member of the petitioner's household to agree to include their income in the mix, by signing Form I-864A; or by getting a joint sponsor, with enough income to support their own household plus the immigrants, who fills out and signs and additional Form I-864.

-For more on this issue as it relates to the immigrant's application - as well as some exceptions - see this page on financial support an family-based immigrant will need.
+For more on this issue as it relates to the immigrant's application, as well as some exceptions, see this page on financial support an family-based immigrant will need.

 The sponsoring relative (and any joint sponsors or household members) must:

-One way to deal with this is for the sponsor to show the immigration authorities that he or she is living abroad only temporarily, and never intended to give up U.S. domicile.
+One way to deal with this is for the sponsor to show the immigration authorities that they are living abroad only temporarily, and never intended to give up U.S. domicile.
 This will be easier if the sponsor is abroad because of work for the U.S. government, with a U.S. church (in a missionary or other role) or with a U.S. company that is developing foreign trade with the country where the sponsor lives.

 The Affidavit of Support can be confusing, and you'll need to include proper documentation to back up your claimed income and assets.
 An experienced immigration attorney can help you assess what the immigrant(s) and sponsor(s) will need as evidence to meet the requirements.